amethyst/specs/book/src/05_storages.md

 ## `NullStorage`

-As already described in the overview, the `NullStorage` does itself only contain a user-defined ZST.
-Because a mask is added when iterating, it can be used for flagging entities.
+As already described in the overview, the `NullStorage` does itself only contain a user-defined ZST (=Zero Sized Type; a struct with no data in it, like `struct Synced;`).
+Because it's wrapped in a so-called `MaskedStorage`, insertions and deletions modify the mask, so it can be used for flagging entities (like in this example for marking an entity as `Synced`, which could be used to only synchronize some of the entities over the network).

 ## `VecStorage`